AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 * Utilize a single system for experience-driven workflows: Curate ingested and federated audiences in Adobe Experience Platform and coordinate outbound experiences across all channels.

+* The creation and enrichment of people-based audiences are supported for B2B CDP customer use cases.

 ## Use cases {#rn-uc}

 Through a marketing-friendly UI, create segment rules that query your data warehouse for a list of users that qualify for a specific segment needed for marketing campaigns, access existing audiences in the warehouse for activation, or enrich Adobe Experience Platform audiences with additional datapoints that exist in the warehouse.